Don't use not-even-wrong arguments!

 A: Well, by the Sun being around 5'000 kilometers high.

-B: Don't you think a much better explanation is the perspective?
-That the sunbeams appear to converge for the same reason the tracks of the railroad appear to converge when we look at the distance, but we know they are in fact parallel.
+B: Don't you think an equally good explanation is the perspective?
+That the sunbeams appear to converge for the same reason the tracks of the railroad appear to converge when we look at the distance, but we know they are in fact parallel?

 A: You can explain it like that when the sun is low in the sky, close to the horizon, such as during the sunrise and the sunset.
 But what when the sun is close to zenith, when the sunbeams are almost vertical?